-Kennedy’s vision was for a united America, where all people could live with justice for all and live in harmony together.
+Kennedy’s vision was for a united America, where all people could live in harmony together, with justice for all.

 “. . . –you can be filled with bitterness, with hatred, and a desire for revenge.
 We can move in that direction as a country, in great polarization—black people amongst black, white people amongst white, filled with hatred toward one another.
 Or we can try, as Martin Luther King did, to understand and to comprehend, and to replace that violence, that stain of bloodshed that has spread across our land, with an effort to understand with compassion and love.”